 Bankruptcy is often an effective tool in resolving financial difficulties and may be the best solution to your specific situation.
-We are a debt relief agency.
+We are a debt relief agency and specialized bankruptcy law firm in Fort Collins.
 We help people file for bankruptcy relief under the Bankruptcy Code.
 At the Law Offices of Loomis & Greene, you’ll sit down for an initial consultation with one of our attorneys to carefully examine your particular circumstances and explore the benefits and downsides of bankruptcy.
-We’ll discuss a potential game plan, and will always recommend that you think about the options presented before you make a decision.
+Our bankruptcy law firm in Fort Collins is here discuss a potential game plan, and will always recommend that you think about the options presented before you make a decision.
 If you choose to move forward, simply call us back and we’ll start the process.

 Current federal laws make the bankruptcy process difficult and demanding, and it’s vital to have the help of an experienced lawyer to ensure that the courts approve your case and that you don’t lose valuable assets.
-With the right guidance, a bankruptcy can be a smooth, efficient and relatively painless process.
+With guidance from our Fort Collins bankruptcy law firm, a bankruptcy can be a smooth, efficient and relatively painless process.